theBlackBoxSociety/p5js/01_firststeps.md

 Try to replicate the shapes below with code.
 These functions might help you to start: background() circle() fill() stroke() strokeWeight() line() rect().
 For more information, have a look at [the official documentation](https://p5js.org/reference/).

 ![](img/p5js_ex1.png)

-If this was a cup of tea you can built your own